 Weapons shall include, though not exclusively, the following:

-- Any knife that has a blade that opens automatically by applied pressure, gravity or inertia or other knives with a blade length exceeding four inches (4").
+• Any knife that has a blade that opens automatically by applied pressure, gravity or inertia, bowie knife, hawk bill knife, or other weapons of like kind.

 Daily Crime Log